grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU272_SLAU367/README.md

 ## Other Voltage Supplies

 The board exposes all power supplies through jumpers.
 It is advised to follow good practice rules, as there are no kind of protection.
-The +5V pins are connected to a USB bus or power adapter.
-Low quality power sources may be a cause of issues.
+The **+5V** outputs are connected to a USB bus and will only be present if a cable is connected and supplying power.

 <img src="images/power-fs8.png" alt="power-fs8.png" width="180">